lvl1/courses/droplet-config-digitalocean-api-part1.md

 SSH (Secure Shell) key authentication is a secure alternative.
 It involves two keys: the public key and private key.
 The private key is kept on the local machine and should never be shared.
 It can optionally be encrypted with a passphrase which limits its use if an unauthorized user gains access to it.
 The public key can be shared freely without any negative repercussions.
 It is used to encrypt any messages that only the private key can decrypt.
 This public-private pairing is a system that the majority of the world’s communication uses!

-In your terminal session on the local machine, generate an SSH key with: 'ssh-keygen'
+In your terminal session on the local machine, generate an SSH key with: `ssh-keygen`

 You will see the following output: